John M. O’Quinn Law Building, University of Houston Law Center, April 27, 2023

 David Cooke, General Counsel, Arm Energy Holdings

-Deonne Cunningham Nauls, General Counsel, GlidePath Power Solutions
+Deonne Cunningham Nauls, General Counsel, GlidePath Power Solutions, LLC

 Break